Regnareb/Templatejekyllminimal/_pages/how-to-install.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/preferences.png" alt="">

+# How to uninstall

+If you want to uninstall the tools, just delete the file `packages/regnareb.json` in your Houdini preferences

-### For Developers
+# For Developers
 You can download the code by doing
 ```
 git clone --recurse-submodules -c core.symlinks=true --remote-submodules https://github.com/Regnareb/Houdini.git
 ```

-# How to uninstall

-If you want to uninstall the tools, just delete the file `packages/regnareb.json` in your Houdini preferences